-This is tax charged on all the income of resident and non-resident companies, which has accrued in, deemed to be or is derived from Kenya (Section 3(2) of the Income Tax Act (ITA).
+This is tax charged on all the income of resident and a non-resident company, which has accrued in, deemed to be or is derived from Kenya (Section 3(2) of the Income Tax Act (ITA).

 An entity will be regarded as resident if it is under Kenyan laws, effectively managed and controlled or declared to be resident in Kenya by the Cabinet Secretary by way of notice in the Kenya Gazette.

-The corporation tax rates in Kenya is 30% of the profit on residents and 37.5% on non - incorporated non-resident entities.
+The corporation tax rates in Kenya are 30% of the profit on residents and 37.5% on non - incorporated non-resident entities.
 A profit is the financial gain, especially the difference between the amount earned and the amount spent in buying, operating, or producing something.

 The allowable expenditure deducted against the income should only be the ones wholly and exclusively incurred in the production of income for that year of income

 The tax due is payable in four installments based on projections from previous year of income.
-The due dates are, 20th of the fourth month, 20th of the sixth month, 20th of the ninth month and 20th of the twelfth month for first, second, third and fourth installments respectively.
+The due dates are, 20^{th} of the fourth month, 20^{th} of the sixth month, 20^{th} of the ninth month and 20^{th} of the twelfth month for first, second, third and fourth installments respectively.
 Failure to pay the correct installments in time attracts a penalty of 20% of the principle amount.